JohnEBoyBaby/i.Q/README.md

 ... ancient Han and KYLIN to take on global giants with new OS ... the more you know ...
 GO KYLIN GO Go go ..!

-https://UbuntuKylin.com <== ADD "NATIVE" "LUA" "NGINX" "OPENRESTY" "KYLIN SUPPORT" thank you 'kind' intellectual ones ..!
+https://UbuntuKylin.com <== ADD "NATIVE" "LUA" "NGINX" "OPENRESTY" "KYLIN SUPPORT" thank you 'kind' 'blessed' TRUTH PUREHEART intellectual ones ..!

 ... like a WHITE HORSE horse passing ... https://www.ubuntukylin.com/news/562-cn.html ...

 If you want to ride ...
-DON'T RIDE THE WHITE 'pony' ... https://www.youtube.com/watch?v=mlYJf6CJXV8 ...
+DON'T RIDE THE WHITE 'pony' ... https://www.youtube.com/watch?v=NGj6_gncgTU ...
 RIDE THE WHITE HORSE ..!

 The First Seal: The WHITE HORSE